 - State Aid for Library Construction

-Education Law §273-a provides State Aid for Library Construction for a statutory formula program that provides funds for the construction, rehabilitation or renovation of public library and public library system buildings, including broadband installation and infrastructure projects.
-State funds are allocated by formula to each of the 23 public library system.
+Education Law §273-a provides State Aid for Library Construction for a statutory formula program that provides matching funds for the construction, rehabilitation or renovation of public library and public library system buildings, including broadband installation and infrastructure projects.
+State funds are allocated by formula to each of the 23 public library systems.
 Local libraries submit applications for funding through their local library system to the State Library.
 Applications are reviewed for eligibility and completeness by the State Library and the Dormitory Authority of the State of New York.
-In 2016-2017 the State provided $19 million in capital funds for public library construction grants under Education Law §273-a.

 Aid for Reference and Research Library Resources Systems